Movement and Gathering Direction (No. 5)

 Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following direction pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

-This Public Health Direction replaces the Public Health Direction referred to as the Movement and Gathering Direction made on 1 June 2020, and is the successor of that Direction.
+This Public Health Direction replaces the Public Health Direction referred to as the Movement and Gathering Direction (No. 4) given on 2 September 2020 and is the successor of that Direction.

 This Public Health Direction is to be read in conjunction with other Public Health Directions issued under section 362B of the Public Health Act 2005 that have not expired or been revoked.

-The Movement and Gathering Direction made on 1 June 2020 is revoked from 12pm (midday) on 3 July 2020.
+The Movement and Gathering Public Health Direction (No. 4) given on 2 September 2020 is revoked from 4pm on 16 October 2020.

-This direction applies from 12pm (midday) on 3 July 2020 until the end of the declared public health emergency, unless it is revoked or replaced.
+This direction applies from 4pm on 16 October 2020 until the end of the declared public health emergency, unless it is revoked or replaced.

 An owner, resident, tenant, occupier, temporary occupier or person in control of a premises, including a residence, must take reasonable steps to encourage visitors to the premises to practise physical distancing to the extent reasonably practicable.